2015 Washington Nationals season

 The 2015 Washington Nationals season was the Nationals' 11th season as the baseball franchise of Major League Baseball in the District of Columbia, the eighth season at Nationals Park, and the 47th since the original team was started in Montreal, Quebec, Canada.
-The team finished in second place in the National League East with a record of 83–79.
-Manager Matt Williams and the entire coaching staff were dismissed at the conclusion of the season.
+The team finished second in the National League East with a record of 83–79.
+Manager Matt Williams and the entire coaching staff were dismissed after the season.

 Offseason

 Transactions

 On December 12, 2014, the Nationals traded Ross Detwiler to the Texas Rangers for Abel De Los Santos and minor-leaguer Chris Bostick.

 On December 19, 2014, the Nationals took part in a three-team trade.
 Washington sent Travis Ott and Steven Souza Jr., to the Tampa Bay Rays, the Rays sent Ryan Hanigan, Wil Myers, and minor-leaguers Jose Castillo and Gerardo Reyes to the San Diego Padres, and the Padres sent René Rivera, Burch Smith, and minor-leaguer Jake Bauers to the Rays.
 The Padres sent Joe Ross and a player to be named later to the Nationals, and completed the trade on June 14, 2015, by sending Trea Turner to the Nationals.

 On January 14, 2015, the Nationals traded Tyler Clippard to the Oakland Athletics for Yunel Escobar and traded minor-leaguer Daniel Rosenbaum to the Boston Red Sox for Dan Butler.

 On January 22, 2015, the Nationals signed right-handed reliever Evan Meek and utility man Kila Ka'aihue to minor-league deals with invitations to spring training.

 On March 30, 2015, they traded Jerry Blevins to the New York Mets for Matt den Dekker and traded Sandy León to the Boston Red Sox for cash considerations.